Using the Query Table Data Construct

 Associating with a Query Operator

-The Query Table data construct does not have input and output ports, and the flow of tuples in your application does not typically flow through a Query Table.
-Instead, each Query Table data construct must be associated with at least one Query operator.
+The Query Table does not have input and output ports, and the flow of tuples in your application do not directly flow through a Query Table.
+Instead, Query Tables receive and provide data to and from Query operators, and in advanced usage, via APIs.
 Use the Query operator to read from, write to, delete from, or update your Query Table.

 • Select the gray square on the bottom port of the Query operator, and hold down the mouse button.